JEE Main 2026 Mock Tests: How to Review using 3-step review system used by toppers

 Review this once a week.
 It’s your guidebook for avoiding repeat errors.

-🎯Set Clear Goals Before Each Mock
+Set Clear Goals Before Each Mock

-Before you start a test, note:
+Before you start a test, make notes of a few points:

-• What's your target score in JEE Main (170+)?
+• What score do you want to get in JEE Main?
 Be clear and straight with your goal.

 • Focus area (for example, avoid silly mistakes, attempt only known topics first).
 Make it a habit and stick to it.